 Your doctor might ask:

-- Have you ever had a nosebleed that lasted more than 10 minutes or needed medical attention?
+- Have you had a nosebleed that lasted more than 10 minutes or needed medical attention?

-- Have you ever had unexpected bruising?
+- Have you had unexpected bruising?
 Have you ever felt a lump under the bruise?

-- For women, for how many days do your menstrual periods last?
-How often do you have to change your tampon or sanitary pad during a period?
-Do you ever notice blood clots in your menstrual flow?
+- If you menstruate, how many days do your periods last?
+How often do you change your tampon or sanitary pad during a period?
+Have you seen blood clots in your menstrual flow?

 - Have you ever needed medical attention for bleeding during or after surgery, dental procedures, childbirth or injury?

-- Have you ever had anemia or needed a blood transfusion?
+- Have you had anemia or needed a blood transfusion?

 What you can do in the meantime

-While you wait for your appointment, avoid pain relievers that can increase your risk of bleeding episodes, such as aspirin, ibuprofen and naproxen sodium.
+While you wait for your appointment, avoid pain relievers that can increase your risk of bleeding, such as aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
 If you need relief for aches and pains, try acetaminophen (Tylenol, others) instead.

 If you're having a procedure that's not urgent, reschedule it until after you've been evaluated for a bleeding disorder.